 Read a memoir of life at Reinbek, written for us by Kit Clucas.

 'Reinbek' was sold in 1948; the next householder was Thomas P. Coppock, who we believe was heir to a paint manufacturing business established by his father Thomas Coppock in 1903 in a former cotton spinning mill in Henry Street, Stockport.
 Perhaps the running cost of the house was too much for him too, as the 1952 telephone directory shows they too had left, to live at 69 Bramhall lane South in Bramhall, and later in Heath Road, Cale Green.

 'Reinbek' stood empty for a while, before being put up for auction in 1958.
 It was purchased in 1959 for £8,000 (including furniture) by Stockport Corporation, for use as a long-term care home for the elderly, to augment the accommodation in the former workhouse on Shaw Heath.
-With later extensions to the building, the first opened in 1962 at a cost of £33,279, it continues to serve as a care home, run by Borough Care Ltd, an 'arms-length' company of Stockport Council, who describe it as 'wholly adapted for wheelchair use ... has a high level of specialist equipment for highly dependent people ... a superbly appointed two-storey building with a single-storey extension, surrounded by a large secluded garden offering pleasant views.'
+With later extensions to the building, the first opened in 1962 at a cost of £33,279, it continues in 2020 to serve as a care home, run by Borough Care Ltd, an 'arms-length' company of Stockport Council, who describe it as 'wholly adapted for wheelchair use ... has a high level of specialist equipment for highly dependent people ... a superbly appointed two-storey building with a single-storey extension, surrounded by a large secluded garden offering pleasant views.'